Robotics

 Our goal is to enable all young people to participate as fairly and barrier-free as possible.
 Pupils with a physical impairment, disability or chronic illness should also benefit from our educational program and receive the best possible support.
 We ask you or the affected pupil to contact us in order to work out an individual solution.

 Participation in the Olympics is basically free.
+We prepare everything possible to minimize your time commitment and costs.

 No rule without exception: Robotics is the only Olympiad which is not entirely free.
 More information.